 “I was thrilled to welcome Mike to Colorado this week, and I’m heartened by our organization’s long-term commitment to Colorado,” Granger said.
 “Mike has a deep understanding of the public policy arena, and as Colorado faces unprecedented challenges in this regard, we are fortunate to have Mike’s perspective in our effort to ensure a vibrant natural gas and oil industry here, both today and into the future.”

 Sommers’ visit follows the publication of a new economic analysis from API detailing the consequences of a federal ban on hydraulic fracturing.
 Such a ban would cost Colorado more than 350,000 jobs in 2022, and would lead to a cumulative GDP loss of $7.1 trillion by 2030.

 “Colorado’s vibrancy is simply too important to ignore,” continued Sommers.
 “The people of this great state deserve opportunity, and they deserve certainty, with respect to our shared energy future.
 We look forward to playing a central role in that future.”

 API Colorado is a division of API, which represents all segments of America’s oil and natural gas industry.
-Its more than 600 members produce, process, and distribute most of the nation’s energy.
-The industry supports 10.9 million U.S. jobs and is backed by a growing grassroots movement of millions of Americans.
+Our more than 600 members produce, process and distribute most of the nation’s energy.
+The industry supports more than ten million U.S. jobs and is backed by a growing grassroots movement of millions of Americans.
 API was formed in 1919 as a standards-setting organization.
-In its first 100 years, API has developed more than 700 standards to enhance operational and environmental safety, efficiency and sustainability.
+In our first 100 years, API has developed more than 700 standards to enhance operational and environmental safety, efficiency and sustainability.